 In January 2017 the first direct rail freight train from Beijing arrived in Barking, London, marking the beginning of a modern rail-based trade connections between China and Europe.
-Plans for the further integration of transportation and trade networks across Europe, Africa and Asia are already under construction, with China and neighbouring Russia investing heavily in infrastructural projects to fulfil ambitions for the One Belt One Road programme – OBOR.
+Plans for the further integration of transportation and trade networks across Europe, Africa and Asia are already under construction, with China and neighbouring Russia investing heavily in infrastructural projects to fulfil ambitions for the Belt and Road Initiative.

 Driven by the forces of modern globalisation, the revival of the Silk Road aims to create an unimpeded free trade zone across 60 countries with 4.4 billion people.
 These renewed trade routes are spawning the development of a network of new ghost cities, with miles of vacant housing blocks now waiting in silence for the planned migration of an estimated 100 million people from the countryside, in what will be the biggest planned urbanization process since the Soviet mass housing experiments of the 1950s.

 Once again taking the train carriage as our base and observation post, for our summer 2018 expedition Derailed Lab will explore these new rail networks connecting east and west, traversing five different time zones across four countries, setting foot upon vast landscapes, highly dense urban fabric and boundless deserts.